demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

-Use the Microsoft Graph Generic integration to interact with Microsoft Graph API.
+Use the Microsoft Graph API integration to interact with Microsoft APIs that do not have dedicated integrations in Cortex XSOAR, for example, Mail Single-User, etc.

-The integration should be used for APIs that are not implemented in other specific Microsoft Graph integrations.
 ---

 Note: In this documentation, we will use the [Application resource type](https://docs.microsoft.com/en-us/graph/api/resources/application?view=graph-rest-1.0) as an example.